StarDustCFW/Haku33/README.md

 So if it freezes, you should heed the warnings on the screen before asking for support.
 * * It is extremely rare that your console get a error even if the program fails, press 15s the Power will be enough
 * * I recommend having a backup of the nand for security reasons
-* Haku33 is a simplification of this method [Video](https://youtu.be/9jV8iN7LJPY?list=PLNawpCFHdbXY-ZgF43vEJBk2IoweJfAlm)

 ### Credits
 * devkitPro for the devkitA64 toolchain.